 “No!
 That’s a terrible business.
 Terrible.
 Memories are like roots.
 They ought to stay where they’re planted.”
 He leaned closer like he wanted to tell me a secret.
 His face was as tall as my chest.
 “You know, when most people lose something, they wait until the last place to look before finding it.
 I like to start there.
 Saves time, you know.
 That’s important since there’s so much less of it these days.”

 “Well, I don’t think I have to worry about that.
 I’ve only ever kept my memories in one place.”

 “Smart,” he said with a wink.
 “Very smart.
 Then you don’t have to worry where they’ve got off to.
 Have they escaped before?”

-“Hmmm. . .”
+“Hmmm.
+Tricky . . .”
 His leafy fingers stroked his mossy beard.
-“That’s good, but are you sure there’s nothing wrong with it?”
+“Are you sure there’s nothing wrong with where you’ve kept them?”